CONVEYANCER: a Conveyancer is a legal specialist who is qualified to act in a property transfer.

 PURCHASER: this is another name for the Buyer of a property.

-5 DAY COOLING OFF PERIOD: usually a Sales Agent will exchange Contracts (and usually without your Conveyancer first looking at the Contract).
+5 DAY COOLING OFF PERIOD: usually a Sales Agent will exchange Contracts.
 You usually pay a 0.25% deposit.
 During the 5 business days, you would usually make sure your loan is unconditional and that you have carried out your Pest and Building Reports, Strata Reports, etc. If you do not want to complete the purchase, you will have a right to get out of the Contract.
 You will advise this office immediately you do not wish to buy.

 AUCTION: auctions are the most stressful way to purchase a property.
-You must be ready to buy the property when you attend the auction (ie. pest and building reports carried out, 10% deposit ready, etc).
+You must be ready to buy the property when you attend the auction (strata, pest and building reports carried out, deposit, finance ready, etc).
 Once the hammer goes down and you are the successful bidder, you must buy the property.
 There is no getting out of it.
 Be very careful when you go to an auction.

 If the property is subject to tenancy, then the tenant will remain in the property and will be advised of the sale.
 You should contact them to make arrangements for payment of their rental unless you organise an agent to do this on your behalf.